6 Introduction to the Command Line

 6.8 Datastreams, piping, and redirects

-Each of the commands you learned above is a small program with a very specialised functionality.
+Each of the commands we learned above is a small program with a very specialised functionality.
 Programs come in many forms and can be written in various programming languages, but most of them share some features.
 Specifically, most programs take some data in and spit some data out!
 Here’s how that works, conceptually:

 6.8.1 Datastreams

-Computer programs can take in and spit out data from different streams (Figure 6.4).
+Computer programs can take in and spit out data from different streams (Figure 6.6).
 By default there are 3 such data streams.

 • stdin : the standard input